shantanu109/Group_28_SE_Group/CONTRIBUTING.md

   </ul>

 <h3 id="section2"> Suggesting Enhancements</h3>
-This section guides you through submitting a suggestion for SE Group 28, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting a suggestion for SE Group 28, including completely new features and minor improvements to existing functionality. <br>

 Enhancement suggestions are tracked as GitHub issues.
-After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.
+After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.<br>
 Giving more detailed information will help us understand the suggestion better.